 The creature's attitude.

-A creature's attitude can reflect many things, including its alignment, its circumstance, the character's behavior, and its view of one or more elements of the character's identity.
+An encountered creature's attitude can reflect many things, including its alignment, its circumstance, the opposing character's behavior, and the creature's sympathy or hostility toward one or more of the elements of the opposing character's identity.